 This curiosity of things easily and often overlooked is fundamental to Upstream; and Oliver’s body of work which stretches decades.
 “May I look down up on the windflower,” she writes “and the bull thistle and the coreopsis with the greatest respect.”1

-Oliver’s poetry and writing focused on lengthy pauses and solitude.
-She wrote of a fear of being interrupted, her creativity threatened.
+Oliver’s poetry and writing, especially in Upstream, delivers lengthy pauses and a feeling of solitude.
+She writes of a fear of being interrupted, her creativity threatened.
 She retreats to herself and to nature.
-In this space within herself, this “upstream” she found a comfort and connection.
-What Rilke called “living in questions” Oliver terms “keeping attention on eternity.”
-Connecting with one’s true self and the things that endure.
+In this space, this “upstream” she found a comfort and connection.

 I was deeply moved when Oliver spoke of wanting to go into a place that cries out for us, and consequently to which we long to return.
 We cannot, of course, and yet, we aren’t lost if we keep to the stream.

 Maybe it was the right way after all.
 If this was lost, let us all be lost always.
 The beech leaves were just slipping their copper coats; pale green and quivering they arrived into the year.
 My heart opened and opened again.
 The water pushed against my effort, then its glassy permission to step ahead touched my ankles.
 The sense of going toward the source.
 I do not think that I ever, in fact, returned home.